bobbylight/random-acts-of-kinase/README.md

 Unfortunately you need to start three processes to develop - annoying.
 I couldn't get webpack to build directly into `build/` without Spring Boot getting cranky and clearing out the contents of `build/resources/main/static` on restarts.

+If you have data to develop against in a local postgres instance, you can run against via `./gradlew bootRun -Dspring.profiles.active=dev-postgres`.

 The server is a simple Spring Boot application exposing a REST API and a little static content.
 The client is Vue/JS/TypeScript.